VenturaNotes/Knowledge/- Topics/Phishing.md

 ## Source[^5]
 - Sending emails pretending to be from reputable companies to try and get people to reveal personal information

+## Source[^6]
+- A form of fraud that involves masquerading as a trustworthy entity in an electronic communication (often using forged emails or websites) in order to persuade users to disclose sensitive information such as usernames, passwords, or credit card details.
+See also SEMANTIC ATTACK.
 ## References

 [^1]: ChatGPT